 Let us help you make this incredibly difficult time a little bit easier.

-Pets At Peace provides cremation services to over 100 Veterinary Clinics/Hospitals in the Chicagoland and surrounding suburbs.
+Pets At Peace provides cremation services to Veterinary Clinics/Hospitals in Northern Illinois and Southern Wisconsin.

 The decision to lay your beloved family companion to rest can be one of the most devastating and stressful times you will ever experience.
 To make this situation easier on not only yourself but your beloved companion as well, contact one of these highly recommended veterinarians and speak with them about in-home euthanasia.

 Veterinary House Calls